Hansmu/docker-tutorial/README.md

 First example command:

-docker container run --publish 80:80 nginx
+`docker container run --publish 80:80 nginx`

+What happened with the command:

 1) Downloaded image 'nginx' from Docker Hub
 2) Started a new container from that image